orlowdev/orlove.dev/content/blog/factory-arrow-functions-in-ts/index.md

 // Property 'getPerimeter' is missing in type 'IKnowsLength' but required in type 'IKnowsGetPerimeter'.
 ```

 It is not mandatory to make the _shapes_ generic.
 We could have made the features generic instead, so that we can provide specific shapes that need those features.
 It is up to you to decide which approach to choose.
 If there are two shapes and twenty methods, it makes sense to make shapes generic.
 If it is vice versa...
 Well, you get the point.
-Don't waste type on typing redundant letters, the total quantity of letters you can type throughout your life is not infinite.
-Here we have two shapes and four features so generalizing shapes sounds like less effort.
+My rule of the thumb is: don't waste time on typing redundant letters.
+The total quantity of letters you can type throughout your life is not infinite.
+Here we have two shapes and four features so generalizing shapes sounds like two times less effort.

 ## Static Methods